 From Jean Henry Dunant and Fédéric Passy to Denis Mukwege and Nadia Murad, the narration about Nobel Peace Prize laureates indicates that the prestigious award, in most, if not all cases, goes to personalities who had a humble beginning, but whose hearts and love for humanity can move mountains.

 If we go by that principle, in Rwanda we can already propose our list of potential candidates to the Nobel Foundation.

-Since the last four years, Ntigurirwa thought about an outstanding activity that he would do to promote peace in Rwanda.
+Since the last four years, Ntigurirwa thought about an outstanding activity that he would do to promote peace and reconciliation in Rwanda.

 On April 22, 2019, he realized his dream to do a tour of Rwanda on foot in one hundred days.
 The days correspond with the period that lasted the 1994 Genocide committed against Tutsi where the country experienced the biggest peace crisis ever.